 Q. What are the fees?

-A. For a single visit at a location of your choice, with all those you wish to have involved, I charge $350 and will provide you with all the details we have discussed and a draft service script sent via Google Docs or emailed in a PDF format.
+A. For a single visit at a location of your choice, with all those you wish to have involved, I charge $350 for a pre-planning session and will provide you with all the details we have discussed and a draft service script sent via Google Docs or emailed in a PDF format.
 Extra visits $50 per hour (although for compassionate reasons this might be waived if the client cannot manage a longer session due to illness).

 Q. What legal advice do you give?